How to Grow a Pink Princess Philodendron Like a Master Gardener

 Humidity

-Put the pot on a tray filled with pebbles and water but make sure the level of water is below the level of pebbles, or grouping houseplants together will work just fine as well.
-It does best in humidity around or above 40%.
-You can follow some other tips here as well to increase humidity.
+You can use a humidifier or put the pot on a tray filled with pebbles and water, but make sure the water level is below the level of pebbles.
+Grouping houseplants together will also work!
+To increase humidity, you can follow some other tips shared here.

 Fertilizer